inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 fields.
 But adding your own fields is possible and no hacks are necessary.

-Metadata extensions are defined via two configurations: the additional fields' namespaces, a unique identifying url to prevent field clashes with other extensions, and the extensions (fields) themselves, a name, validation schema type and ElasticSearch storage type.
+Metadata extensions are defined via two configurations: the additional fields' namespaces, a unique identifying url to prevent field collisions with other extensions, and the extensions (fields) themselves, a name, validation schema type and ElasticSearch storage type.

 To extend the metadata model, we edit the corresponding configuration variables in our familiar friend `invenio.cfg`.
-For our purposes, we first add the new
+For example, we first add the new
 namespace: